MaciejL86/Calculator/README.md

 ![Calculator - screenshot](screenshots/dark.PNG) | ![Calculator - screenshot](screenshots/colored.PNG)

 ### Requirements 🔧
-* Java version 8 or higher.
+* Java version 8 or higher!

 ### Installation 🔌
 1. Press the **Fork** button (top right the page) to save copy of this project on your account.